CMoonBack/Computational-geometry/README.md

 - **intersected**: Checks whether two line segments intersect.
 - **intersected point**: Calculates the intersection point of two line segments.
 - **point to line**: Calculates the projection point of a given point onto a line defined by two points.
+- **distance of point to line**: Calculates the distance between a point and a line.
 - **point to line segment**: Calculates the projection point of a given point onto a line segment.

 #### Polygon correlation